Raibows/bilibiliSpider/README.md

 </p>
 <p align="left">
 A project for bilibiliRankSpider and free proxy pool.
 Spider used <I>requests</I> and <I>multiprocessing</I> some base packages for spider.
 ProxyPool used <I>Python Asyncio</I>.
 Hope this project could help you learn <I>Python Spider</I>.<br>
 <b>This project is only for learning Python, commercial using is strictly prohibited.
-I will delete this project at once in case of infringement.</b>
+I will delete this project at once in case of infringement.</b><br>
+Please star or fork my project if you like it 😁<br>
+And welcome to propose an issue if you have bugs to feedback.
 </p>

 ---